ArthurYdalgo/laravext/examples/laravel-11-react/README.md

 # Laravext Example - Laravel 11 with React

+⚠️This example is still under development, so some pages are fully finished⚠️

 ## Introduction

 This is an example of a Laravel 11 application with React that makes use of the [Laravext package](laravext.dev).